Eddie Rosario Preview, Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.48 team ERA ranks 20th across all MLB pitching staffs.
+- The Pirates have the 20th-ranked team ERA among all MLB pitching staffs (4.51).

-- Pirates pitchers combine to surrender the second-fewest home runs in baseball (149 total, 1.1 per game).
+- Pirates pitchers combine to give up 151 home runs (1.1 per game), the third-fewest in the league.

-- The righty's last appearance was on Saturday against the St. Louis Cardinals, when he threw six innings, surrendering one earned run while giving up five hits.
+- His last time out was on Sunday against the St. Louis Cardinals, when the right-hander went 3 2/3 innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.